dkarunakaran/computer-interact/README.md

 This library excels at tasks solvable by its defined set of agents.

+# Requirement
+This required an Nvidia GPU with 12GB of VRAM to run the Hugging Face model locally.
+It also required the Gemini API.

 ## Installation

 1. Setup conda enviornment with python 3.12